 The Department budget is determined by the College.
-Allocations are determined in light of enrollments, faculty load, generation of research support as well as the Department's perceived strengths, reputation, support to College programs and projects, and other relevant factors presented by the Chair, who is responsible for the fiscal and academic health of the Department and for assuring that all resources-fiscal, human, and physical-are allocated in a manner that will optimize achievement of department goals.
+The Chair is responsible for the fiscal and academic health of the Department and for assuring that all resources-fiscal, human, and physical-are allocated in a manner that will optimize achievement of department goals.